bnossum/midgetv/README.md

 - Microcoded support for unaligned ld/st
 - Support of integer multiplication and divide (will bloat the controller)
 - Table that show clockcycles used per instruction

-[//]: # I have 42-5 = 37 locations hit with unsupported instructions that I can perhaps use
-[//]: # I have  9 free locations
-[//]: # In total 46 locations.
-Perhaps enough for math? perhaps enough for unaligned ld/st?
-Certainly not both...